 - Pistachios — Buy them unsalted and dye free, and serve them three times per week.

 For some seniors with Parkinson’s, shopping for fresh foods and preparing nutritious meals on their own can be challenging.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable elder care.
-Prescott, AZ, families trust Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
+Aging adults who require assistance with the tasks of daily living can benefit from reliable home care.
+Prescott, families trust Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.

 Eating sufficient fiber can prevent constipation, lower blood pressure and cholesterol, and strengthen immunity.
 Dietary fiber consists of plant parts not fully broken down by the digestive tract.
 Whole foods contain fiber in their peels, skins, hulls, and flesh.
 The recommended daily fiber intake for seniors is 21 grams for women and 30 grams for men.
 To meet this guideline, aim to serve 2½ cups of vegetables and 2 cups of fruits daily.
 Also, replace white bread, white rice, and pasta with whole-grain foods.
 Following are tasty fiber-rich options: